 If the outflow windows are obstructed by the aortic valve, blood will exit the pump at higher speeds from unobstructed regions and will make contact with the aortic valve and other obstructing structures, resulting in high shear force and hemolysis.

-Impella pumps have been tested under simulated conditions of inflow and outflow obstruction.
-Conditions mimicking inlet obstruction (continuous or diastolic suction) resulted in increase in MIH by 2.5 times while conditions of outlet obstruction increased MIH by 6 times.
+Impella heart pumps have been tested under simulated conditions of inflow and outflow obstruction.
+Conditions mimicking inlet obstruction (continuous or diastolic suction) resulted in an increase in MIH by 2.5 times while conditions of outlet obstruction increased MIH by 6 times.
 These results suggest that high levels of hemolysis with Impella more likely result from conditions blocking the Impella outlet.
 Hence, proper maintenance of optimal positioning of Impella devices is key to preventing the occurrence of hemolysis.

 How does the rate of hemolysis with Impella devices compare to other heart pumps in pre-clinical/bench testing?